Sorry, you need to enable JavaScript to visit this website.

 The implementation of social assistance and action is shared between the State, local authorities, public bodies, associations and other private structures (foundations, etc.).
 State intervention may be carried out by decentralised services but also by specialised national agencies which ensure the coordination of actions between the various players (national agencies, local authorities, etc.).

 In addition, the State assumes a function of expertise in social action and inclusion through evaluation, analysis, observation and the production of knowledge on social policies.
-The work of the National Institute for Youth and Non formal Education (INJEP), the DREES and the INSEE contributes in particular to the knowledge of social inclusion policies.
+The work of the National Institute for Youth and Non formal Education (INJEP), the Directorate of Research, Studies, Evaluation and Statistics (DREES) and the National Institute of Statistics and Economic Studies (INSEE) contributes in particular to the knowledge of social inclusion policies.

 Cross-sectorial cooperation

-A number of youth-related social policies and schemes (such as the Contrat d'engagement jeune / Youth commitment contract – see 4.3 Strategy for social inclusion of young people) are based on a multi-partner, intersectoral approach that mobilises local missions.
+A number of youth-related social policies and schemes (such as the Contrat d'engagement jeune – see see above in the ‘Governance’ section) are based on a multi-partner, intersectoral approach that mobilises local missions.

 Social inclusion policies require coordinated responses between the State’s various departments, including ministries, deconcentrated departments and the public operators concerned.
-Such coordination is given concrete form by the CILE – Interministerial Committee to Combat Social Exclusion (Comité interministériel de lutte contre les exclusions) created by the Law of 29 July 1998.The CILE is responsible for defining and coordinating the Government’s policy on preventing and combating social exclusion.
+Such coordination is given concrete form by the Interministerial Committee to Combat Social Exclusion (Comité interministériel de lutte contre les exclusions - CILE) created by the Law of 29 July 1998.The CILE is responsible for defining and coordinating the Government’s policy on preventing and combating social exclusion.

 The CILE is a policy instrument for coordination, concertation and management of crosscutting actions.
 Such work should result in development of a comprehensive multi-year policy strategy.
 However, the organisation and holding of a CILE is not systematic and depends on a government decision.